josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 - (done) Steal identification codes and location of the Selena station from one of their supply ships.
 - Find the way to Selena.
 It's still going to be up to me to find the right drifts.
 - Use the identification codes to land there.
 Gather more information about the facility.
 Establish a fake identity if needed.
-- Infiltrate the facility and get deep enough to access their internal highs security network.
+- Infiltrate the facility and get deep enough to access their internal high-security network.
 - Download the data.
 - Get back safely.

-Now it is the time to discover the path to Selena Station.
+Now is the time to discover the path to Selena Station.

 <aside>
 Expedition to Selena Station: Dangerous.